May 09, 2022 by Helena Lombard

 This is one of the easiest bourbon holiday cocktails you’ll make this season.
-Most famous as the official drink of the Kentucky Derby in the US, this minty bourbon drink is delicious enough to serve all year round and simple enough to mix together during a busy Christmas cocktail party.
+Most famous as the official drink of the Kentucky Derby, this minty bourbon drink is delicious enough to serve all year round and simple enough to mix together during a busy Christmas cocktail party.
 The only liquor in a Mint Julep is bourbon, so you’ll want to make sure you reach for a top-shelf bottle.
 Best served as a refreshing welcome drink before dinner.

 6. Bourbon Watermelon

-While watermelon feels more like summer than Christmas, adding bourbon puts the Murricane (named after famous actor Bill Murray) firmly on our list of best Christmas cocktails.
+While watermelon feels more like summer than Christmas, the addition of bourbon puts the Murricane (named after famous actor Bill Murray) firmly on our list of best Christmas cocktails.
 Taste-wise, it’s an exciting drink.
-Basil, elderflower liqueur, and cracked black pepper elevate the bourbon taste to something complex and memorable.
+The addition of basil, elderflower liqueur, and cracked black pepper elevates the bourbon taste to something complex and memorable.

 7. Hot Toddy

-After a long day of Christmas festivities, a Hot Toddy cocktail is precisely what you’ll need on a cold evening to shake off the winter cold and get that fireplace feeling.
+After a long day of Christmas festivities (and family politics), a hot toddy cocktail is exactly what you’ll need on a cold evening to shake off the winter cold and get that fireplace feeling.
 This warm cocktail is best enjoyed as a nightcap just before bedtime.
-While a traditional Hot Toddy should be bourbon-based, this recipe lends itself to many different spirits and variations with only one firm rule: drink it while it’s hot.
+While a traditional Hot Toddy should be bourbon-based, this recipe lends itself to many different spirits and variations with only one firm rule in place: drink it while it’s hot.

 8. Werther’s Hot Toddies

 As far as bourbon Christmas cocktails go, this is the one you’ll want to make for that sweet tooth in the family.
-This is one indulgent Hot Toddy made with Werther’s Original candies and caramel, and it’s easy to do.
+Made with Werther’s Original candies and caramel, this is one indulgent hot toddy, and it’s easy to do.
 Rim serving mugs with crushed candies.
 Combine water, more candy, and cinnamon sticks in a saucepan over medium heat and simmer until the candy has melted.
 Take off the heat and add lemon juice and bourbon.
 Pour into prepared mugs and enjoy!